 I am a social anthropologist, with research interests in the political and economic anthropology of the Southwest Asia and North Africa.
 My work is concerned with transformations in the relationship between governing authorities and governed subjects, especially in contexts of revolution and liberation movements.

-My first monograph, Sovereignty in Exile: a Saharan liberation movement, examines sovereignty through the case of the government-in-exile of Western Sahara’s liberation movement.
-Through a study of revolutionary social change, legal reform, democratization, and economic entwinements of aid and informal trade, Remaking Sovereignty explores insights into state power brought to light by the changing significance of tribes amongst Western Sahara’s refugees.
+My first monograph, Sovereignty in Exile: a Saharan liberation movement governs (University of Pennsylvania Press, 2016), examines sovereignty through the case of the government-in-exile of Western Sahara’s liberation movement.
+Through a study of revolutionary social change, legal reform, democratization, and economic entwinements of aid and informal trade, Sovereignty in Exile explores insights into state power brought to light by the changing significance of tribes amongst Western Sahara’s refugees.

 Sovereignty in Exile won Honorable Mention in the 2017 American Anthropological Association Middle East Section Book Award.